-Based on transaction narrations given to the various money transfer service providers, overseas Indonesians have lots of reasons for sending money home.
+Based on transaction narrations given to the various money transfer service providers, overseas Indonesians have many reasons for sending money home.

 Remittances support close to 30% of expenditures in remittance-receiving households.
 Food items take the lion’s share (53%) of family expenditure budgets.
 Household durables, transport, and rent are the other expenditure items.

-About 6% of remittances to Indonesian households is allocated to education.
-Funds for tuition fees and school-related costs are normally sent regularly at the beginning of the term.
+About 6% of remittances to Indonesian households are allocated to education.
+Funds for tuition fees and school-related costs usually are sent regularly at the beginning of the term.

 Thanks to initiatives by the Investment Coordinating Board (BKPM), many Indonesians in the diaspora are increasingly sending money home to invest in real estate, businesses, and financial assets in the Indonesia Stock Exchange.

-During emergencies such as the 2018 earthquake that caused flooding, deaths and destruction of property particularly in the city of Palu on Sulawesi Island, remittances increased in frequency and size.
-Also, remittances are usually sent in response to emergencies at the family level such as sicknesses and accidents.
+During emergencies such as the 2018 earthquake that caused flooding, deaths, and destruction of the property, particularly in the city of Palu on Sulawesi Island, remittances increased in frequency and size.
+Also, remittances are usually sent in response to emergencies at the family level, such as illnesses and accidents.

-Many Indonesians in the diaspora send money for house constructions or renovations.
-This is mostly the case for immigrants coming from poor households as they prioritise the basic needs before making investments in businesses.
+Many Indonesians in the diaspora send money for house construction or renovations.
+This is primarily the case for immigrants coming from poor households, as they prioritize the basic needs before making investments in businesses.

-Funerals, engagements and weddings can be such an expensive affair in Indonesia.
-Families reach out to their diaspora friends and relatives for support.
+Funerals, engagements, and weddings can be such an expensive affair in Indonesia.
+As a result, families reach out to their diaspora friends and relatives for support.
 In most cases, social contributions are sent together with family support funds.

-With the features discussed in the preceding sections of this guide, it makes sense why money transfer service providers are mostly preferred by diaspora Indonesians sending money home.
+With the features discussed in the preceding sections of this guide, it makes sense why money transfer service providers are preferred mainly by diaspora Indonesians sending money home.

-Before you pay for your transfer and press the ‘Send’ button to your family and friends, think of the following factors.
+Think of the following factors before you pay for your transfer and press the ‘Send’ button to your family and friends.

-When sending money to Indonesia, you have lots of formal and legal options to use.
+When sending money to Indonesia, you have many formal and legal options to use.
 Don’t fall prey to the risky, informal channels that end up charging you more with no assurance that your money will be delivered.